 Melissa James, B.A., (Hons.), M.H.Sc.
 (Reg.
 CASLPO)

 Melissa James, M.H.Sc.
 (Reg.
-CASLPO) is the founder and clinical director of Well Said: Toronto Speech Therapy Clinic, a consultant for the Speech Research Centre and CAASPR (Canadian Alliance of Audiology and Speech-Language Pathology Regulators), and a Toronto-based speech-language pathologist who provides: (1) speech, social and communication services to adults; and, (2) consultant services for organizations and corporate clients.
+CASLPO) is the founder and clinical director of Well Said: Toronto Speech Therapy Clinic, a consultant CAASPR (Canadian Alliance of Audiology and Speech-Language Pathology Regulators), and a Toronto-based speech-language pathologist who provides: (1) speech, social and communication services to adults; and, (2) consultant services for organizations and corporate clients.